 Students interested in Early Action must submit and complete their application by *November 1st.
 There will be no extensions to this deadline.
-We begin reviewing Early Action applications in September and we will notify students of their decision by December 20th.
+We begin reviewing Early Action applications in September and we will notify students of their decision by January 10th.
 Early Action is not binding.
-Exception: Tyler School of Art.

 Students who apply Rolling Admissions can expect to receive a decision from us 4 to 6 weeks after their application is "complete" in our system.
 The deadline for Rolling Admissions is March 1st.

 |Deadline for Nursing and Health Information Management Applicants||February 15|

 |FAFSA Financial Aid Application Deadline||March 1|